Oily Skin, Adult Acne & Hydration

 "My oily skin has been really tight and dry lately.
 I'm using a thick moisturizer at night, but I just can't seem to get relief.
 I also think I'm breaking out more than usual because of the moisturizer, but I don't know what else to do. ...Am I using the wrong products?"

-Simply put -- the key to this issue is hydration.
-Most moisturizers lubricate the skin more than they actually bind water to the skin's surface -- this is great for skin that doesn't produce enough oil, but it's actually terrible for skin that produces too much oil.
+Simply put -- the key to this issue is hydrationMost moisturizers lubricate the skin more than they actually bind water to the skin's surface -- this is ok for skin that doesn't produce enough oil, but it's actually terrible for skin that produces too much.

 Skin that is hydrated properly doesn't get backed up with solidified oil and dead skin cells so easily.
 In fact, that's exactly what a blackhead is -- a semi-solid mixture of oil and dead skin cells.
-Hydration allows the oil of your skin to flow out and lubricate the surface of your skin without the extra oils, fats, or waxes that lotion for dry skin would provide.
+Hydration allows the oil of your skin to flow out and lubricate the surface of your skin without the extra oils, fats, or waxes that a lotion for dry skin, which you might have been thinking you needed for the dryness you've been experiencing, would provide.
+In short, pores that can flow properly are clearer, healthier pores.

-Pores that flow properly are clearer, healthier pores.
-So what makes a lotion ok for oily or acnegenic adult skin?
+So what makes a lotion ok for oily or acneic adult skin?
 The key to hydration is an amazing class of ingredients called humectants.
 The definition of a humectant and what it does is as follows:

-A humectant attracts and retains the moisture in the air nearby via absorption, drawing the water vapor into and/or beneath the organism/object's surface."
+"A humectant /hjuːˈmɛktənt/ attracts and retains the moisture in the air nearby via absorption, drawing the water vapor into and/or beneath the organism/object's surface."

-So!
-What does that mean for us?
 In a nutshell, a humectant is a substance that attracts water to itself and then binds the water to your skin.
 This water can come from a water-based lotion or right from the air.

 A few examples of humectants used in skincare products include: